AngeloGaeta1990/knowledge-test/README.md

    - **Fix:** Creating a variable called `storedCategories`, which gets transferred to the result page, solved the bug.

 - ### Local Variables
-- **Bug:** The time counter was showing as "nan," although all questions were displayed.
+  - **Bug:** The time counter was showing as "nan",although all questions were displayed.
 The table reported a score value >0 only for one category.
 Furthermore, the time and score were both incorrect.

   - **Cause:** To improve code readability, the developer tried to set the timer and question variables as local variables.
 Thus, the `question` variable did not update at a higher scope.
-When the function `generateQuestion` generated a question in the load document event for the questions page, the `nextQuestion` function took in input a single value without updating.
-The same was happening for the time counter.
-It was a local variable and therefore was not updating every second as expected in the higher scope.
+When the function `generateQuestion` generated a question in the load document event for the questions page, the `nextQuestion` function took as input a single value without updating.
+The same  happened for the time counter.
+The time counter was a local variable and therefore was not updating every second in the higher scope as expected.

-  - **Fix:** Setting the timer and the question variable as global fixed the issue.
+  - **Fix:** Setting the timer and the question variable as global, fixed the issue.

 - ### For loop
    - **Bug:**  The quiz could show the same question to the user several times, and the question counter showed values multiples of the total question length.

   - **Cause:** The problem arose from using a for loop that repeated itself regardless of a click event.
 Consequently, all the functions preceding the `nextQuestion` were executed, even when the user did not click the "Next" button.
 This behaviour was unintentional on the developer's part.